nsw-education/doestyle/CONTRIBUTING.md

 ## Contribution workflow - tutorial

 There are many workflows that will achieve similar outcomes, but this is a simple approach to contributing a feature or a bugfix.
 This is also similar to the workflow used by most open source software in the wild.
+The general process will be:

+1. Create a branch for your work
+2. Work on your new branch in RStudio
+3. Open a Bitbucket pull request to merge your work into `doestyle`

-The accompanying video tutorial demonstrates this workflow.
+The [accompanying video tutorial](https://schoolsnsw.sharepoint.com/:v:/s/DataVisWorkingGroup/EYthJPlfW4ZOhP-6aT0JrMABgWWB2bX_sEOVSlPMwlZwWg?e=OxCP6i&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D) demonstrates this workflow.

 If at any point you are prompted by Git or Bitbucket to log in, choose 'Authenticate with browser' and log in using the usual DoE single-sign-on process.